-3. Add 1/2 teaspoon of baking soda to the bowl of water and mix.
+3. Add 1/2 teaspoon of baking soda to the bowl and mix.

-Then add in just under 1/4 cup of water and mix.
+Add in 1/4 cup of water and mix.

 Once the slime starts to pull away from the bowl you can take the slime out and knead with your hands.
 It will still be very sticky at this point and that is normal.
 Keep kneading for 5 minutes.
 The more you knead, the less sticky it should be.
 We added extra water in this recipe than our regular recipe because of the glitter, so it will be extra stickier than you may be used to.
 Just keep kneading and it will become a good consistency.